bytewax/bytewax/README.md

 # but you can also create your own with the ManualOutputConfig.
 ```

-At a high-level, dataflow programming is a programming paradigm where program execution is conceptualized as data flowing through a series of operator-based steps.
+At a high-level, the dataflow compute model is one in which a program execution is conceptualized as data flowing through a series of operator-based steps.
 Operators like `map` and `filter` are the processing primitives of bytewax.
 Each of them gives you a “shape” of data transformation, and you give them regular Python functions to customize them to a specific task you need.
 See the documentation for a list of the [available operators](https://docs.bytewax.io/apidocs/bytewax.dataflow#bytewax.dataflow.Dataflow)

 ```python
 import json